Wheelchair Accessibility Sagrada Família

 There are different ways to arrive at the Sagrada Família.
 You can go with an adapted taxi, which you need to book in advance.
 Or use public transportation.
 The latter is the most economical option to get around in the city.
 All buses in Barcelona are fully accessible.
 And most of the metro stations are accessible.

 If you want to use the metro, check out our blog about the metro system’s accessibility and the stations.
 The metro station ‘Sagrada Família’ is also wheelchair accessible.
 Two metro lines are stopping here, lines 2 and 5.
 Once at the station, you go up via the elevator that takes you to the front of the impressive building.

 Accessibility Sagrada Família

-When using a wheelchair, you find the entrance on the backside of the cathedral on the street called: Carrer Sardenya.
-There, a staff member will help you get inside by opening the gate and lead you passed the turnstiles.
-Once inside, everything is completely flat and smooth, and the wheelchair route is the same for people who are on foot.
+When using a wheelchair, you find the entrance on the cathedral’s backside on the street called: Carrer Sardenya.
+A staff member will help you get inside by opening the gate and leading you to pass the turnstiles.
+Once inside, everything is completely flat and smooth, and the wheelchair route is the same for people on foot.
 The area inside is massive, and there is enough space to maneuver.
 Wander around and enjoy the beautiful colors and shapes of the building.

 Wheelchair users cannot go up to the towers.
-There are elevators, however, to access these, you need to take several steps — inherited from a time where accessibility standards were much different than today.
-Luckily even from the ground floor, the beauty of the church is still extraordinary and very much worth a visit.
+There are elevators; however, to access these, you need to take several steps — inherited from a time where accessibility standards were much different than today.
+Luckily even from the ground floor, the church’s beauty is still extraordinary and very much worth a visit.

 After you have seen the interior, you can visit the museum via a ramp.
 This building is more modern and is the place where you learn everything you need to know about the architect and his masterpiece.